wp-plugins/xili-dictionary/readme.txt

 See also the [Wordpress plugins forum](http://wordpress.org/tags/xili-language/).

-= 0.9.8 = verified on official WP 2.8 - fixes query error
+= 0.9.8 = verified on official WP 2.8 - fixes query error, .1 fixe IIS error
 = 0.9.7.2 = some fixes
 = 0.9.7.1 = list of msgid ID at end
 = 0.9.7 = grouping of terms by language now possible, and more...